1979 vote of no confidence in the Callaghan ministry: Aftermath

-When a vote of no confidence is passed, the government must either resign, allowing the Leader of the Opposition to attempt to form a government or ask The Crown for a dissolution of Parliament, which automatically triggers a general election.
+When a vote of no confidence is passed, the government must either resign, allowing the Leader of the Opposition to attempt to form a government or ask The Crown to dissolve Parliament, which automatically triggers a general election.
 Callaghan opted for a general election, stating: "We shall take our case to the country."
 Parliament was not dissolved immediately after the vote; a couple of days' wash-up period was allowed for the completion of uncontroversial business, with 25 bills receiving royal assent on 2 April, including a stopgap Finance Act.

 The resulting election was won by the Conservative Party and led to 18 years of Conservative rule.
 After losing, Callaghan remained Labour leader for another year before the succession of Michael Foot.
 The Scottish National Party also suffered in the 1979 general election, with its group reduced from 11 members to just two.
 The incoming Conservative government repealed the Scotland Act and devolution was not enacted until the 1997 Scottish devolution referendum.